Mumps

 Treatment for Mumps

-Currently, treatment for mumps consists of managing the symptoms while the body fights off the infection.
+Currently, mumps treatment consists of managing the symptoms while the body fights off the infection.
 Such treatment -- called supportive care -- includes things like warm compresses and medication to help control fever or pain.
-Treatment for mumps complications may require a visit to the doctor if the related conditions are particularly severe.
+Complications may require a visit to the doctor if the related conditions are particularly severe.

 There is currently no treatment for mumps that can kill the mumps virus.
 Because mumps is caused by a virus, antibiotics or other medications for mumps are not effective.
-Therefore, treatment for mumps focuses on providing relief from symptoms as the body fights the virus.
+Therefore, treatment focuses on providing relief from symptoms as the body fights the virus.
 This is called supportive care.
-Supportive care as a treatment for mumps can include:
+Supportive care can include:

 After about one to two weeks, mumps symptoms should have faded.
 However, in some cases, complications of mumps can develop after the original symptoms have improved.